Ianyourgod/batpu-c-compiler/README.md

 <compiler executible> <input_file> -o <output_file>
 ```

-Compiler executible could be `target/release/bcc` if you built it yourself, or 'c-compiler' if you're using the prebuilt binary.
+Compiler executible could be `target/release/bcc` if you built it yourself, or `c-compiler` if you're using the prebuilt binary.

 To compile a C file without building, run the following command: